ZettaScaleLabs/roscon2024_workshop/exercises/ex-2.md

 ```
 The scripts in [docker/](../docker/) directory will use those environment variables.

-To connect the router running in the original container to the router running in this new container, use this configuration in `ROUTER_CONFIG.json5`:
+To connect the router running in the original container to the router running in this new container, use this configuration in your `zenoh_confs/ROUTER_CONFIG.json5` file:
 ```json5
   connect: {
     endpoints: [